Domain 6: Demand & Conversational Pipeline

 |---|---|---|---|---|

-| B2B SaaS | Inbound demo + outbound multi-channel; speed-to-lead <5 min; multi-thread 4-7 contacts/account; avg cycle 60-180 days | Qualified or 1Mind (Drift sunset Mar 2026) for chat; Outreach Kaia / Salesloft Rhythm / Amplemarket Duo; Default for routing; Clay for research | Buying autonomous AI SDR (Artisan, 11x.ai) before ICP is validated — 11x lost 70-80% of customers in 12 mo | CASL/GDPR consent; sender reputation (May 2025 Google/Yahoo/MSFT thresholds) |
+| B2B SaaS | Inbound demo + outbound multi-channel; speed-to-lead <5 min; multi-thread 4-7 contacts/account; avg cycle 60-180 days | Qualified or 1Mind (Drift sunset Mar 2026) for chat; Outreach Kaia / Salesloft Rhythm / Amplemarket Duo; Default for routing; Clay for research | Buying an autonomous AI SDR (Artisan, 11x.ai) before ICP is validated; 11x lost 70-80% of customers in 12 months | CASL/GDPR consent; sender reputation (May 2025 Google/Yahoo/MSFT thresholds) |

 | Biopharma | "Pipeline" = MSL meeting, KOL advisory board seat, formulary review request, CRO/biopharma RFP.
 Cycle: 12-24 months.
 AE = clinical liaison + sales rep dyad.
-No cold email to HCPs in EU; restricted in US | Veeva CRM + Engage: Aktana for next-best-action; PathFactory for HCP content; Pulsar/IQVIA OneKey for HCP routing; Komodo for patient-flow targeting | Using B2B AI SDR cadences on physicians — instant brand damage with KOLs and likely Sunshine Act + GDPR violations.
+No cold email to HCPs in EU; restricted in US | Veeva CRM + Engage: Aktana for next-best-action; PathFactory for HCP content; Pulsar/IQVIA OneKey for HCP routing; Komodo for patient-flow targeting | Using B2B AI SDR cadences on physicians, which causes instant brand damage with KOLs and likely Sunshine Act + GDPR violations.
 AI cold-call to HCP is illegal in some EU countries | Sunshine Act on every HCP interaction including digital; HIPAA on patient data in CRM; GDPR for EU HCPs; off-label conversation logging (MSLs use compliant tools like Mediafly/Veeva CLM) |

 | DTC | "Pipeline" = cart adds, checkout completion, repeat purchase, LTV.
 Speed-to-lead is irrelevant; checkout friction is everything.
-SMS/email lifecycle replaces SDR | Klaviyo + Postscript + Attentive for lifecycle; Recharge for subscriptions; Gorgias for support→sales; Shopify + Shop Pay one-click | Treating inbound chat as sales (Qualified-style) when shoppers want fast support — wrong tool, wrong KPI | TCPA on SMS opt-in (express written consent + STOP/HELP); CCPA disclosure |
+SMS/email lifecycle replaces SDR | Klaviyo + Postscript + Attentive for lifecycle; Recharge for subscriptions; Gorgias for support and sales; Shopify + Shop Pay one-click | Treating inbound chat as sales (Qualified-style) when shoppers want fast support, which is wrong tool, wrong KPI | TCPA on SMS opt-in (express written consent + STOP/HELP); CCPA disclosure |

-| Dev tools | "Pipeline" = signup → activation (first API call, first deploy) → expansion → enterprise upgrade.
+| Dev tools | "Pipeline" = signup, activation (first API call, first deploy), expansion, enterprise upgrade.
 PQL replaces MQL.
-Reps engage at $X spend threshold or specific feature use | Amplitude/Mixpanel for PQL; Pocus or Endgame for PLG signal-to-rep; HockeyStack for attribution; community-led (Discord/Slack) signals via Common Room | Inserting BDR-driven outbound on free users — they churn the tool and the brand.
+Reps engage at $X spend threshold or specific feature use | Amplitude/Mixpanel for PQL; Pocus or Endgame for PLG signal-to-rep; HockeyStack for attribution; community-led (Discord/Slack) signals via Common Room | Inserting BDR-driven outbound on free users, which churns the tool and the brand.
 PLG demands signal-gated outreach only | Same as SaaS; OSS licenses if monetizing community contributions |

 Key insight: Biopharma demand is explicitly advisory in many jurisdictions, no autonomous AI agent can close a physician on a prescription.
 The agent layer compresses MSL prep + KOL research + congress follow-up; humans (with credentials) own every external interaction.
 BenchSci's "VP of Marketing AI-Native & Autonomous Operations" job spec hints at this exact internal-leverage pattern.